-The basic principles of chemistry are reviewed, and the basic principles of biology are introduced.
-An introduction to the study of the structure and functioning of the human body follows these.
-The systems covered are integumentary, skeletal, muscular, and nervous.
+The basic principles of chemistry are reviewed and the basic principles of biology are introduced.
+These are followed by an introduction to the study of the structure and functioning of the human body.
+Systems covered are integumentary, skeletal, muscular and nervous.
 Emphasis will be placed on the interrelationships among the systems.
-Related topics, such as diseases of the systems, will be integrated where applicable.
+Related topics such as diseases of the systems will be integrated where applicable.
 Laboratory work will include experiments, dissection, microscope work, and the study of charts and models.